mikewest/cookies-over-http-bad/README.md

 [pervasive monitoring][1] in the past (see [Google's PREF cookie][2]), and we know that HTTPS provides significant confidentiality protections against this kind of attack.

-It would be good to encourage developers to stop creating these monitoring opportunities (and to remove themselves as a mixed content barrier to other sites) by migrating to HTTPS.
+Ideally, browsers would mitigate these monitoring opportunities by making it more difficult to persistently track users via cookies sent over non-secure connections.

 ## A Proposal

 TL;DR: Expire cookies early rather than sending them over non-secure connections.

-When building the `Cookie` header for an outgoing request to an non-secure URL, we'll first check each cookies' creation date.
-If that date is older than some arbitrary cutoff (let's start with twelve months), we won't add the cookie to the outgoing `Cookie` header.
-Instead, we'll delete the cookie.
-Over time, we'll reduce the cutoff to something suitably small (say, zero months).
+When building the `Cookie` header for an outgoing request to an non-secure URL, let's first check each cookies' creation date.
+If that date is older than some arbitrary cutoff (let's start with twelve months), let's not add the cookie to the outgoing `Cookie` header.
+Instead, let's delete the cookie.
+Over time, that cutoff could be reduced to something suitably small (say, a few days).

-We'll also slightly modify the creation-time algorithm in [step 11.3 of section 5.3 of RFC6265][3] by persisting the creation time only for cookies whose value doesn't change (which turns out to be a no-op for Chrome, as that's its current behavior).
+Let's also slightly modify the creation-time algorithm in [step 11.3 of section 5.3 of RFC6265][3] by persisting the creation time only for cookies whose value doesn't change (which turns out to be a no-op for Chrome, as that's its current behavior).

 That's it.

 _Note that this proposal does not aim to prevent third-party tracking, except insofar as that tracking is done over non-secure connections.
-It aims to set HTTPS as the minimum bar for third-party tracking capabilities (which, hopefully we'd all agree are "powerful") in the hopes of ensuring that the third-party in question is the only one with whom you're conversing._
+It aims to set HTTPS as the minimum bar for state on the web (which, hopefully, we'd all agree is "powerful")._

 ### Hrm.
 Spell this out a bit?